‘Real Housewives Of Beverly Hills’ Star Erika Jayne Splits From Husband Tom Girardi After 21 Years Of Marriage

 Erika Jayne has filed for divorce from her husband of 21 years, Tom Girardi.

 The Real Housewives of Beverly Hills star, 49, told E!
-News her decision to end her marriage to the 81-year-old Los Angeles power attorney was not easy.
+News the decision to end her marriage to the 81-year-old Los Angeles power attorney was not easy.

 “After much consideration, I have decided to end my marriage to Tom Girardi.
 This is not a step taken lightly or easily.
 I have great love and respect for Tom and for our years and the lives we built together.
 It is my absolute wish to proceed through this process with respect and with the privacy that both Tom and I deserved.
 I request others give us that privacy as well.”